qmk/qmk_firmware/keyboards/planck/keymaps/dr_notsokind/Readme.md

 ### Main Layer / QWERTY

 Apart from the default, lower and raise, I added an extra Media/Action layer, for volume and playback control, plus some keyboard actions such as Print Screen, Insert, Calculator or Power/Sleep/Wake.
-Also in the Media layer, you can record two different macros and reproduce them.
+Also in the [MEDIA] layer, you can record two different macros and reproduce them.

 #### About the volume up and down

-That was a hard deciusion.
+That was a hard decision.
 I wanted the vol up, down and mute easily accessible, and in an obvious palce.
-I finally decided to use the `Raise` and `Lower` modifier keys to manage the volume, in combination with the `Media` key.
-This could look a little weird, since the modifier keys are having a different function than modify the layer, but ended up working fairly well, so while pressing `Media` you have the `Lower` key to put the volume down, `Raise` to raise the volume, and `Space` for mute.
+I finally decided to use the `Raise` and `Lower` modifier keys to manage the volume, in combination with the [MEDIA] modifier key.
+This could look a little weird, since the modifier keys are having a different function than modify the layer, but ended up working fairly well, so while pressing [MEDIA] you have the `Lower` key to put the volume down, `Raise` to raise the volume, and `Space` for mute.

+#### Zoom in and Zoom out

+Using the [MEDIA] modifier you can zoom in and zoom out in browsers and other applications using `,` (for zooming out) and `.` (for zooming in).
+These keys are mapped to `LCTRL -` and `LCTRL =`.
+I initially thought about mapping zoom in to `LCTRL +` but most apps also map the zoom in using the `=` key, and some they don't event support zooming in with `+` (I'm looking at you Sublime Text).

+### Right Shift and Enter

+`RSHFT` and `ENTER` are combined.
+Tap once for `ENTER` and hold for `RSHFT`. `ENTER` will be registered on release if released within 200 ms, else `RSHFT` is registered starting at 201 ms until release.

+If for some reason, this interferes with the normal usage of the `ENTER` key in any way, (some problem that may never happen), there is a regular non-modified `ENTER` key on the same key in the [LOWER] and [RAISE] layers, as well in the [LOCK] mode (see below).

+### Caps Lock

+`LSHFT` and `CAPS` are also combined.
+The key works like a normal `LSHFT` unless double-tapped, in which case it counts as `CAPS`.
+This functionality unfortunately delays all key presses by at most 200 ms, but I have added ways to disable this both temporarily or permanently, described below.

+A failsafe `CAPS` key is on the same key in the [LOWER] and [RAISE] layers, as well in the [LOCK] mode.

+### Copy/Paste

+There are `UNDO`, `CUT`, `COPY`, and `PASTE` keys with the [MEDIA] modifier.
+This was intended to be a universal way to use these commands since in macOS cut is `⌘ + C` but in Windows it is `⌃ + C`.
+Unfortunately these special keys only work in Windows.

 #### How to record and play dynamic Macros